vdaubry/vdaubry.github.io/_posts/2014-10-19-setup-a-jekyll-blog.markdown

 There are many handy services that provides email forms for static websites, i chose [formspree](http://formspree.io/) which is both simple and free.

-I didn't need anything fancy for the contact form validation, (only mandatory fields and email format) so I removed jqBootstrapValidation and just used plain HTML5 validation.
+I didn't need anything fancy for the contact form validation, (only mandatory fields and email format check) so I removed jqBootstrapValidation and just used plain HTML5 validation.

 The contact form uses Javascript to submit the form, i wanted to keep that so i just modified it to submit to formspree :

 {% highlight javascript %}
 $(function() {